flipwooyoung/oci-google-functions/README.md

 ## OCI Policy Set-up for Function

 To utilize OCI Functions, you may require some policies if you are not an administrator.
-These are the policies you require.
+These are the basic policies you require.

 ```
 Allow group {group_name} to use cloud-shell in tenancy